 Gradually, CUJ became a place for debate and discussion of issues related to the African-Americans civil rights movement, the exploitation, humiliation of the black people and the independence movements in the former Portuguese colonies.
 However, the content of these ideas along with the continuity of subversive actions, and particularly CUJ's noteworthy connections with students from the Portuguese African colonies from the Casa dos Estudantes do Império (lit. the House of the Empire Students) would bring consequences (Cravinho, 2017).
-At the CUJ, the socialisation between Lisbon's university students from different races was mediated by jazz and other African sonorities, like kwela, together with dance performances promoted by students from the House of the Empire Students.26 These activities quickly became uncomfortable for the Portuguese right-wing colonialist New State regime.
+At the CUJ, the socialisation between Lisbon's university students from different races was mediated by jazz and other African sonorities, like kwela, together with dance performances promoted by students from the Portuguese right-wing colonialist New State regime.
 Consequently, with the beginning of the independence-colonial war in Angola (March 1961), the CUJ's headquarters was closed down by regime orders.
 Nevertheless, in many cases, those subversive actions in opposition to the New State regime would continue clandestinely until April 1974.